 Consider a business with millions in cash that must be deposited safely and readily available when needed.
 That business would need to identify the banks with the best rates, develop and manage relationships at all those banks, and perform reconciliations for all those account statements.
 Then, that business would need to monitor the marketplace to ensure they are getting the most competitive rates available, while continuously shifting funds to maintain an optimal return on investment.
 This process could require an entire team of employees to effectively manage it.
 However, with the emergence of advanced financial technology [fintech], those days are over.

-Fintech Alternatives for Extending FDIC Insurance
+Fintech Alternatives for Accessing Extended FDIC Insurance

 At ADM, we provide access to extended FDIC coverage by utilizing our proprietary fintech to automatically distribute funds across our nationwide network of financial institutions that compete for deposits.
 This allows a business to access extended FDIC protection while streamlining the management of its cash.
 It also allows the business to access nationally competitive returns for their deposits.